PLASA Rigging Conference 2014 - Conference Programme

 This session will address the use of the industry’s workhorse and consider often overlooked questions in selecting an appropriate chain hoist for a given task.
 With well over half a dozen different hoist brands in daily use across the world it can be confusing to decide on the most appropriate for a given task.
 This session will help delegates make an informed choice rather than simply being guided by price or robust design.

 Michael Anderson, Group Head of Health & Safety, Earls Court & Olympia will be offering guidance on the impact that the revised CDM Regulations might have on the industry when they are launched in April 2015.
 At the time of writing the consultative process is under way and we should have a clearer picture of at least how we might best implement the regulations by October.
 This session will explain what we might be faced with and what delegates can do to ensure that they are as prepared as possible.

 Presented by Alan Bartlett, Head of Technical Design for the Royal Shakespeare Company’s scenic workshops, this session addresses the integrity of the scenic items we’re asked to lift for a production.
 This is a subject often glossed over in favour of the weight or size of the piece.

 An art in itself, structural design is frequently essential in order to realise the artistic designer’s vision.
 Alan and the panel will discuss subjects ranging from the provision of appropriate flying points on scenery to the merits of various materials used in the construction of flown scenic elements or props.

 1800 - 1900

-Robin Elias, Technical Director of Unusual Rigging opened the conference in 2013 and this year will deliver the customary summary and chair the closing question and answer session in his unequivocal style.
+Robin Elias, Technical Director of Unusual Rigging opened the conference in 2013 and this year will chair the closing question and answer session in his unequivocal style.